Test-drive the GATK tools and Best Practices pipelines on Terra

 Our older (and now definitively retired) variant caller, UnifiedGenotyper, was even more limited.
 It called SNPs and indels separately (even if you ran in calling mode BOTH, the program performed separate calling operations internally) so it was not able to recognize when SNPs and indels should be emitted together as a joint record when they occur at the same site, nor when they were incompatible and only one could be correct.

-Mutect2 is a new variant caller that is based on the original award-winning SNV caller Mutect, hybridized with HaplotypeCaller to enable sensitive indel calling.
+Mutect2 is a variant caller that is based on the original award-winning SNV caller Mutect, hybridized with HaplotypeCaller to enable sensitive indel calling.
+Mutect2 in GATK4 is very different from the early version that was included in GATK3; the GATK3 version should no longer be used.

 GATK and Picard variant manipulation tools are currently able to recognize the following types of alleles: